WohlSoft/PGE-File-Library-STL/README.md

 FileFormats::smbx64LevelPrepare(YourLevelData);
 ```

-3) If you trying to use PGE File data in the LunaLUA, before filling internal arrays, need to apply the next set of the functions:
+3) If you trying to use Moondust File data in the LunaLUA, before filling internal arrays, need to apply the next set of the functions:

 ```C++
 //To initialize order priorities fields and mark all star NPCs